Updated on 5/19/2020

 Though solid tires might sound great, promising no flats and zero maintenance, they do have a significant downside in performance.
 Better to opt for traditional air-filled tires, which will offer better grip and cushion when shredding singletrack.
 The downside is you’ll likely have to stock more tubes in your garage.
 But that’s a small price to pay to ensure a more enjoyable experience for your little one.
 Plus you can start teaching them how to change flats on their own.

-Best Kids Bikes
+The Best Kids Bikes for 2020

 Now that we’ve covered some of the basics, it’s time to get into the best kids bikes.
 We’ve ordered this list in a logical way, starting with balance bikes.
 Is your little one walking around confidently?
 Then it’s time to introduce them to the wonderful world of cycling with a balance bike.
 (That right skips the training wheels, please.
 They teach bad habits.)
 Conversely, balance bikes do just that, teach kids how to balance on two wheels without the need for clumsy training wheels.
 These pedal-less bikes a designed without a crankset (or come with removable ones) to help kids walk freely with the bike underneath them.
 And most kids will start by merely walking around with the balance bike between their legs, then eventually graduate to gliding.